cacttus/BR2/project/devlog.md

 *12/29/19*
-Began simple port to Make and CMake with gcc.
+* Began simple port to Make and CMake with gcc.
 Fix this in the future.
 The one caveat here is still debugging with VS.
-VS allows a CMake project, but it doesn't appear as lightweight as a simple makefile.
+* VS allows a CMake project, but it doesn't appear as lightweight as a simple makefile.

-**Previously we removed the custom app class instantiation in preparation for
-	1 - a scripting engine
+* Previously we removed the custom app class instantiation in preparation for 1 - a scripting engine
 	2 - Multiple graphics windows
 	3 - Split window view (blender)

-We converted Shake thus to its own EXE.
+* We converted Shake thus to its own EXE.
 It's no longer a library.

 *8/23/19*
-Remove most of AppBase and move to ProjectFile.
+* Remove most of AppBase and move to ProjectFile.
-Move remaining AppBase contents into ProjectFile Remove "AppBase" or make it ProjectBase.
+* Move remaining AppBase contents into ProjectFile
+* Remove "AppBase" or make it ProjectBase.
 Sth.
-Generic Windowing for UI popups. move RenderPipe to Window
+* Generic Windowing for UI popups.
+* move RenderPipe to Window
-Rendering multiple windows
+* Rendering multiple windows
-need multiple contexts
+* need multiple contexts
-shaders & Everything need to be changed...
+* shaders & Everything need to be changed...

-# 8/14/19
+*8/14/19*
 In FlyCam make the FlyCam a Script Run on top of CameraNode
 	Remove FlyCam Class.

 *8/11/19*
+* Rebooted "BR2" Graphics Engine Project
-Adding a Window layer,
+* Adding a Window layer,
-replacing Viewport with WindowViewport to differentiate between window and render viewport this is in preparation for multiple viewports for the UI system.
+* replacing Viewport with WindowViewport to differentiate between window and render viewport
+* this is in preparation for multiple viewports for the UI system.

-having a problem with teh file SDL.h because it conflicts. added <SDL> from a more absolute path.
+* having a problem with teh file SDL.h because it conflicts.
+* added <SDL> from a more absolute path.

-Todo: merge engine and apprunner
+* Todo: merge engine and apprunner

-Need:
-	For split view need
+* For split view need
-	Image Dropdown like blender
+* Image Dropdown like blender
-	remove "udim"
+* remove "udim"